JoshuaWhitfield/FunctionalProgramming/README.md

   You can store the return value of these theoretical complex Inquisitive Function calls inside of another function <br />
   With a specific declarative naming convention that describes the task that occurs and the information it produces. <br />
   As you continue abstracting these procedures in this way, you would eventually have to store these return <br />
-  values in functions with variable names that are sentences in length to encompass the topic, data being operated on, and the output (nouns),  <br />
+  values in functions with variable names that are sentences in length to encompass the topic, data being operated on, and the output (nouns), descriptions of the data being operated on (adjectives), <br />
-  descriptions of the data being operated on (adjectives), and words to describe actions taken on the nouns <br />
-  during internal procedures (verbs, adverbs) <br />
+  and words to describe actions taken on the nouns during internal procedures (verbs, adverbs) <br />

   Example: